 4th Moon Productions is creating a ripple in the entertainment industry by unearthing rich and relatable stories that evokes conversation, inspires hope and encourages unity and family structure.
 Adding visual elements to accompany these innovative stories, we are sure to deliver meaningful entertainment through our TV/film, radio, web-based and promotional content.

-4th Moon Productions also offers on the job training and networking opportunities for high school and college aged students looking to enter the entertainment industry through our internship program.
+4th Moon Productions also offers on the job training and networking opportunities for high school and college aged students looking to enter the entertainment industry through our paid internship program.
 To stay up to date on what's next...

 TrishundA A. Mooney